Nagendra1997/mesibo-documentation/livestreaming.md

 For example, a conference room.
 You need the members of the group can publish their own stream and see other's streams.
 There can also be admins or moderators who have special permissions to change group settings, remove participants, mute members, etc. How can you build something like this?

 Consider an online panel discussion of 4 people.
 Only these 4 people need to be publishing their streams, while the rest of the members simply listen.
 In case of a video streaming app, You can upload media to the group, which only selected members can view on-demand, whenever they need it.
-All of this can be achieved by using the different fine level of group calling settings.
+All of this can be built by using the different of group calling permissions.

 ### Group Calling - Group messaging with extra steps
 In your console, along with the settings for a normal group we will now see new settings for group calling.
 Mesibo APIs for conferencing, extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).